lauslim12/lauslim12/README.md

 I am currently a third-year Computer Science university student.
 Unlike ordinary university students, I always try to work, take on projects (either personal, commercial, or internship), and force myself to level up and develop further in my spare time.

 I have coded since I was in junior high school, my first language was everyone's favorite HTML.
 My first programming language was Ruby, and my first program was to write a calculator with it.
-It was sure fun and I was hooked up into the software engineering world!
+Then, I grew big-headed and tried to create a San Andreas Multiplayer Server with PAWNO Scripting Language.
+It failed 😂!
+However, it was sure fun and I was hooked up into the software engineering world!

 In order to fulfill our passion for science and technology, let's collaborate together when you have a project that we could solve together 😀!